daniilsjb/Archer/notes/LanguageFeatures.md

 x.remove("B");      //x is now { "A": 1, "C": 3, "D": 4 }
 ```

 Non-homogeneous keys are allowed, as well as nested maps.
-Accessing a non-existen key results in a runtime error.
+Accessing a non-existent key results in a runtime error.

 ### Strings